 3. Your weight needs to be evenly distributed through the four corners of your feet.

 There’s so much to pay attention to, and that’s just with your feet.
 There are six more alignment considerations and I cover them in the full video available in the Mini Yoga Teacher Training.

-One of the best ways to prevent injuries from yoga classes is to understand, first, the pose and its purpose, then understand how your body responds in those poses so you can adapt as necessary.
+One of the best ways to prevent injuries in yoga asana classes is to understand, first, the pose and its purpose, then understand how your body responds in those poses so you can adapt as necessary.

 My goal when instructing individuals is to show the functional side of yoga.
 We see enough of the pretty aesthetics and cirque de soleil poses.
 What most of us need from our yoga practice is increased range of motion, better circulation, and consistent stress relief all while having a body with fewer aches and pains.